Insurance Companies in Personal Injury Lawsuits | Peoria IL

 All letters, emails, and texts from insurers.
 Screenshot texts so they do not disappear.

-Not sure what “counts” as proof?
+Not sure what “counts” as proof in an Illinois claim?
 Here’s a clear overview of common types of evidence in car accident cases and why certain records carry more weight.

 1) Saying “I’m fine” when you are still in shock